Dany Saadia: 3:19 Nada Es Casualidad

 The world premiere of 3:19 Nada Es Casualidad was during the 2008 Santa Barbara International Film Festival.
 The film earned a positive review from Variety film critic Robert Koehler.

 During the festival run, 3:19 Nada Es Casualidad won 'Best Director' in the 2008 Málaga Spanish Film Festival, and won for 'Best Film' and for 'Best Actor' for Miguel Angel Silvestre in the 2008 Mostra de Valencia.

 Faust Arp

 In 2008 he entered the Aniboom In Rainbows Contest to create a full-length animated video clip for Radiohead, and his video clip submission Faust Arp was one of the finalists of the In Rainbows Animated Music Video Contest.

 Podcast production

-In 2005, Saadia founded Dixo, the first and leading network of podcasts and blogs in Mexico.
+In 2005, Saadia founded Dixo, the first network of podcasts and blogs in Mexico.

 Filmography

 Recognition

 In comparing 3:19 Nada Es Casualidad to Saadia's earlier work, Variety film critic Robert Koehler wrote "Saadia has built his feature on the groundwork of his 2004 short, Genesis 3:19, but the final work may be overbuilt," expanding, "Saadia's warm cast, full of youthful Spanish thesps (many direct from the Iberian tube), add a lightness of being to a film that gets a little too eager to fling ideas at the viewer."
 However, he granted that "Production values add considerable allure to the brainy entertainment, decked out with an interesting score by the Cocteau Twins' Robin Guthrie."